Rensselaer Society of Engineers: The Clubhouse

 Over the years the mechanical and electrical systems of the house have been gradually modernized.
 In 2000 the clubhouse roof was replaced for only the second time since its construction.
 Beginning in the Fall of 2009, renovations were done to the living room with $100,000 spent to fix plaster damaged by water leaks.
 The windows and doors were also replaced to enhance house security and allow for usage as the old ones were sealed shut.
 The purpose of the living room is not only for house functions, but is used to host guest speakers throughout the year.
 The living room is also the venue for the annual Holiday Banquet.
 Renovations to the clubhouse continued in 2013 as significant restoration work was performed on the building's exterior masonry features.
 The house's front brick patio was restored and its underlying steel reinforced concrete structure was repaired for the first time since its construction.
 Additional extensive repairs were conducted to replace damaged and cracked limestone trim stones.

-Events and activities

-The historic house is an iconic image in the Rensselaer landscape.
-For this reason, RSE is host to a variety of functions, both fraternal and academic.
-Listed below are but a few of these functions.